exo-lang/exo/docs/Design.md

 - `replace` for mapping code fragments to custom instructions

 Having explicit control over these low-level details enables Exo to achieve performance competitive with highly-tuned vendor libraries and hand-optimized assembly code.
-Primitives can be found in [./primitives/].
+Primitives can be found in [./primitives/](./primitives/).

 ## Rewrite-based Scheduling Language

-Unlike previos popular frameworks like Halide and TVM which uses _lowering based_ compilation process, Exo uses _rewrite based_ compilation process.
+Unlike previous popular frameworks like Halide and TVM which use a _lowering-based_ compilation process, Exo uses a _rewrite-based_ compilation process.

 This has a few advantages:
 - Less magic
-- Easy to print in the middle of scheduling process and see what is going on.
+- Easy to print in the middle of the scheduling process and see what is going on.

+---

 # User-Defined Scheduling Operations